 Data replication is synchronous (data is replicated to the target system concurrent with the application data changes) or asynchronous (data is replicated to the target system some very short time after the application has made its changes).
 In RTBI applications, asynchronous replication is generally used, allowing the replication activity to be totally transparent to the application.
 The application proceeds with no knowledge of or impact from the replication activity and the application’s database activity is extracted by the replication engine via a transaction log, triggers, or intercepts.
 Selected updates are sent to the RTBI target system by the replication engine, where they are applied.
 The replication latency interval, which is the time that it takes to propagate a source database change to the target database, is measured generally in sub-seconds.

 Data replication solves the adapter and MOM problems of application invasiveness and specialization, as well as data availability, in an RTBI environment.
-Because a data replication engine (History of Business Intelligence, Figure 2) is noninvasive and is application-unaware, it deals only with the database, and so is isolated from the application by the database.
+Because a data replication engine is non-invasive and is application-unaware, it only deals with the database, and is isolated from the application by the database.
 Today’s replication engines support most relational databases and many non-relational databases as well.
 An additional benefit is that the same data replication engine, such as HPE Shadowbase, can also serve other purposes at the same time as fulfilling the RTBI mission, for example, providing business continuity and disaster recovery.